hwikgren/PNANetwork/Lists/readme.md

 * If a name that has no '+' sign in our list is found in the profession, assign the previous place with '+' to the individual

 professionCategory
-* List of descriptions that correspond to a shorter profession or description
+* List of raw PNA descriptions of people's professions that correspond to broader categories
-* The list was compiled by us during the development of the network and used for semi-automated assigning of descriptions to the category that contains similar descriptions
+* The list was compiled by us during the development of the network and used for semi-automated assigning of descriptions to the category that contains similar descriptions (see 'knownProffs')
 * E.g. +Military personnel
 * 1 Leader of a group of archers from Nineveh
-* If the profession/description of an individual is the second line, use the first line as short profession/description
+* If the profession/description of an individual is the second line, use the first line as the profession category

 SAAKings
 * A list compiled by us connecting kings to SAA project texts even if they are not mentioned